UniTN-Mechatronics/arduino-encoder-board/readme.md

 ##PURPOSE

-The purpose is read angles from one or more encoders, attached to an Arduino board, which works as Slave, and send them to another Arduino Board, the master, using the I2C connection.
+The purpose is read angles and speed from one or more encoders, attached to an Arduino board, which works as Slave, and send them to another Arduino Board, the master, using the I2C connection.

 ###REQUIREMENT: